yegor256/blog/_drafts/_guess.md

     Sometimes it works, but very often it's not appropriate, since I realize that the information coming to me is valuable.
 Just like in this situation with Paul.
-I was interested to know what exactly was broken, either a link or maybe one of my pet webservices is down.
+I was interested to know what exactly was broken, either a link or maybe one of my pet webs ervices is down.
 Thus, silence wasn't an option.

   * **Being Silly**.
-    Instead of clarifing, I sometimes try to make the situation even worse, pretending that I understand the message and that the context is clear to me, but that it's a different context.
+    Instead of clarifying, I sometimes try to make the situation even worse, pretending that I understand the message and that the context is clear to me, but that it's a different context.
 For example, right after "The link is broken" I would answer "No, it's not, I just checked!"
-That would confuse Paul, since he would then need to put some extra effort to explain me which link it was and that it is indeed broken.
+That would confuse Paul, since he would then need to put some extra effort to explain to me which link it was and that it is indeed broken.

   * **Long Pauses**.